MichaelSinz/Boxed/README.md

 It also provides cross-platform compatibility, working cleanly on Mac and Linux environments, with work in progress for Windows.

-Originally created for a tool called "ChatX" which has since been refactored and renamed to "CycoD" (a rather fun pun).
-The core motivation was to be able to let the AI write, compile, and test code (including running debuggers like gdb) without risking damage to the host system due to bugs in the AI or just random "run away" behavior that could happen.
+This was originally created for a tool called "ChatX" which has since been refactored and renamed to "CycoD" (a rather fun pun).
+The core motivation was to be able to let the AI write, compile, and test code (including running debuggers like gdb) without risking damage to the host system due to bugs in the AI or just random "run-away" behavior that could happen.
+In other words, keeping it in a box.

 ## Interesting Note

-The build.sh and boxed.sh scripts use a "declarative" argument parser for bash scripts.
+The [build.sh](build.sh) and [boxed.sh](boxed.sh) scripts use a "declarative" argument parser for bash scripts.
 This is a particularly elegant pattern where arguments are defined in one place and just work automatically.

 I have written these kinds of declarative parsers in the past for Java, C#, and C but each had their own extra bit of twists based on the language.
 I also